 There is a lot of third-party software are available for this purpose.
 Here we are dealing with the EaseUS Partition Master Free software.

-Insert a USB stick to your computer.
+Insert a USB stick into your computer.
 It needs something like 5GB capacity as we discussed earlier.

 Download and install EaseUS Partition Master Free on the idle device, which may be your old or friends.

 - Open EaseUS Master Partition.